-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That in order to preserve for the benefit of the Minute Man American people certain historic structures and properties of outstanding national significance associated with Establishment. the opening of the War of the American Revolution, Minute Man National Historical Park is hereby authorized to be established in the Commonwealth of Massachusetts.
+Be it enacted by the Senate and House of Representatives of the United States of America in sembled, That in order to preserve for the benefit of the Minute Man sembled, That in order to preserve for the benefit of the Minute Man sembled, That in order to preserve for the benefit of the Minute Man sembled, That is of the Minute Man sembled, That erties of outstanding national significance associated with Establishment. the opening of the War of the American Revolution, Minute Man National Historical Park is hereby authorized to be established in the Commonwealth of

+Massachusetts.

-The park shall comprise not more than seven hundred and fifty acres as may be designated by the Secretary of the Interior from within the area beginning at Fiske Hill and thence lying along Massachusetts Avenue, Marrett Road and Marrett Street in the town of Lexington, along Nelson Road, Virginia Road, Old Bedford Road, and North Great Road or State Route 2-A in the town of Lincoln, and along Lexington Road, Monument Street, Liberty Street and Lowell Road in the town of Concord to and including the North Bridge and properties on both sides of the Concord River in the vicinity of the North Bridge.
+The park shall comprise not more than seven hundred and fifty acres as may be designated by the Secretary of the Interior from within the area beginning at Fiske Hill and thence lying along Massachusetts Avenue, Marrett Road and Marrett Street in the town of Lexington, along Nelson Road, Virginia Road, Old Bedford Road, and North Great Road or State Route 2-A in the town of Lincoln, and along Lexington Road, Monument Street, Liberty Street and Lowell Road in the town of Concord bloth sides of the Concord River in the vicinity of the North Bridge.
 (16 U.S.C. § 410s [Supp.
 II].)

-SEC.
-2. The Secretary of the Interior is authorized to Acquisition acquire by donation or with donated funds, or with funds hereby authorized to be appropriated, lands and interests in lands within the area designated for the park.
+Szc.
+2. The Secretary of the Interior is authorized to acquisition of land.

+acquire by donation or with donated funds, or with funds

+hereby authorized to be appropriated, lands and interests in lands within the area designated for the park.
 Administrative jurisdiction of Federal lands lying within the area designated for the park shall, with the concurrence of the Federal agency involved, be transferred to the Secretary of the Interior for administration as a part of the park.